Donotknow: America

 Professor Alcée Fortier collected a Louisiana Creole tale titled Give Me: a woman, already married, does not have any child.
 One day, she sees an apple-seller with a basket of fruits on her head, and wishes to buy one.
 The apple-seller says she knows the woman wants to have a child, and gives her an apple.
 The woman eats the apple and discards the peels, which are eaten by a mare.
 The woman gives birth to a boy and the mare to a colt during the night.
 The woman gives the little horse to her son, since they were born at the same time, and they become great friends.
 Some time later, the boy wants to see the world, and rides away to another country where a king lives in a beautiful house.
 He dismounts his horse (which the story explains it is magical), wears beggar clothes and goes to the king's kitchen.
 He only utters the words "Give me" to anything the people say, and the king's servants think he is an idiot, but let him stay in the kitchen.
 On one Sunday, the king goes to church for mass, and leaves his daughter there.
 Thinking no one is at the castle, Give Me summons his magic horse and rides around the garden, trampling the flowers - an event witnessed by the princess, who falls in love with him.
 The king goes back home and, seeing the destroyed garden, asks Give Me if he saw anything.
 This happens on the following Sunday, until, on the third Sunday, the king decides to stay home to investigate the culprit: he sees Give Me on the horse galloping around the garden in princely clothes.
-The king questions Give Me, who tells about his lifestory and shows him the magic horse.
+The king questions Give Me, who tells about his life story and shows him the magic horse.
 The king then marries the youth to the princess.
+Fortier supposed that the tale may have had an "Oriental" origin.
+In the Catalogue of French Folktales, French scholars Paul Delarue and Marie-Louise Thèneze classify the tale as type 314, "Le Petit Jardinier aux Cheveux d'Or ou Le Teigneux" ("The Golden-Haired Little Gardener, or the Scaldhead").